Granny's Green Beans and New Potatoes

 Fresh Green Beans and New Potatoes, a simple side dish full of flavors from the garden, homegrown green beans, and the first crop of new potatoes.

-WHAT YOU NEED TO MAKE GARDEN NEW POTATOES AND GREEN BEANS
+WHAT YOU NEED TO PREPARE GREEN BEANS AND NEW POTATOES

 Large, heavy-bottom Dutch oven